In this article, you’ll find answers to questions like:

 "I'm only saying this because my child is too young to read, but I've used some subtle Jedi mind tricks to reduce his amount of screen time,” says Leslie Streeter, a Palm Beach County mother.
 “He has a tablet that he usually uses only when he's falling asleep or having quiet time.
 I just try to not let it charge past 30 percent — or 15 percent if he's on his way to bed.”

 A similar approach can work with other family entertainment devices.
 “He knows that TV is a reward, not a right,” Streeter says.
 “We set the timer and say, ‘You have five more minutes of TV.’
 And when that timer goes off, we seldom have any sort of issues.
 Here is the biggest thing: I am the parent; he is the child.
 He doesn't dictate what he does.
-I do.
-I feel no need to ultimately negotiate with a person who can't even reach the sink without a step stool.”
+I do.”

-Parents can challenge their child to start these habits once a week.
+You can challenge your child to start these habits once a week.
 That way, you encourage them to change a part of their daily routine (unplugging) while still respecting their time.
 You can't force anyone into down time.
 The practice comes with time and experience.
 Guiding children to discover the benefits on their own can be more powerful than we think.SOURCES: